David Fonseca: Humanos

 In 2004, David joined a new project called Humanos.
-The idea behind it was to record some unpublished songs by the famous Portuguese artist, a singer-songwriter, from the 1980s, António Variações.
+The idea behind it was to record some unpublished songs by a famous Portuguese artist, a singer-songwriter, from the 1980s, António Variações.
 David Fonseca, Manuela Azevedo (the lead singer of another Portuguese music group, Clã), Camané (one of the most famous Portuguese "fadistas"), Sérgio Nascimento (a member of Sérgio Godinho’s band), Hélder Gonçalves (also from Clã), Nuno Rafael and João Cardoso are the seven members of a group that would become a huge success, something unseen in the Portuguese music scene.
 The eponymous album scored an impressive quintuple platinum, staying for weeks at No. 1.
 "Muda de Vida", "Maria Albertina" and "Rugas" are just some of the group's hits.

 All this culminated in three sold-out concerts, two of them in "Coliseu dos Recreios" (Lisbon) and the other in Porto.
 There was also another memorable performance, in front of a crowd of 40,000 people, at the "Sudoeste" Portuguese Festival, in the year 2005.
-The Humanos were always intended to be a short project, because there were few unpublished António Variações’ songs.
-Thus, the CD and DVD with the recorded Coliseums’ live concerts, which was released in November 2006, marked the end of the Humanos project.
+The Humanos were always intended to be a short project because there were few unpublished António Variações’ songs.
+Thus, the CD and DVD with the recorded Coliseums’ live concerts, which were released in November 2006, marked the end of the Humanos project.

 Live concerts

-David Fonseca is known by his powerful dancing on stage, equipped with his pair of Chuck Taylor All-Stars.
-He plays different instruments during the show and he is accompanied by his band, which includes: Sérgio Nascimento (drummer), Ricardo Fiel (guitarist), Rita Redshoes (ex-Atomic Bees in the piano and also voices; the second record single "Hold Still" is a David and Rita duet), Nuno Simões (bass player) and Paulo Pereira (hammond).
-David does not just play his solo-career hits but also lesser-known tracks.
-He also plays (in most of his live concerts) "Angel Song", the first music he wrote, composed when he was only 18 and which was included in Silence 4's first album.
-This theme is perhaps the one most loved among fans, of the group or of David.
+David Fonseca is known for his powerful dancing on stage, equipped with his pair of Chuck Taylor All-Stars.
+He plays different instruments during the show and he is accompanied by his band, which includes: Sérgio Nascimento (drummer), Ricardo Fiel (guitarist), Rita Redshoes (ex-Atomic Bees in the piano and also voices; the second record single "Hold Still" is a David and Rita duet), Nuno Simões (bass player) and Paulo Pereira (Hammond).
+David does not just play his solo career hits but also lesser-known tracks.
+He also plays (in most of his live concerts) "Angel Song", the first music he wrote, and composed when he was only 18 and which was included in Silence 4's first album.
+This theme is perhaps the one most loved among fans, of the group or and David.
 In the middle of the show, he usually leaves the stage to return wearing a white suit, to announce that "dancing time" has begun and that the "moonwalk" move is near.